 Lady B loves shopping.

-I, on the other hand, have been given a pair of earrings and card which I'm pretty sure was also given to me last year.
+I, on the other hand, have been given a pair of earrings and card which I'm pretty sure was the same one given to me last year.

 Talk Like a Pirate Day

-OK, here is a pirate on a bench.
+Shiver me timbers, here is a pirate on a bench!